 As part of the Flood Control Act of 1944, the Army Corps of Engineers planned the massive Garrison Dam project on the Missouri River.
 Despite passionate pleas from tribal members to build elsewhere, its completion in 1953 created Lake Sakakawea, flooding one-quarter of the Fort Berthold Reservation.
 This act fragmented the Three Affiliated Tribes community, straining their long spiritual and cultural connection to the river.

 Today, visitors to the park can see the Knife River from the Village Trail (1.3 mi/ 2.1km) as well as from the longer Two Rivers Trail (6.2 mi/ 10 km).
-Visitors can also access the Knife River from the Village Trail Parking Lot located along highway 37 one mile north of the Visitor Center.
+This map shows where visitors can also access the Knife River from the Village Trail Parking Lot located along highway 37 one mile north of the Visitor Center.
 The Missouri River is visible from an overlook on the North Forest Trail (2.8 mi/4.5 km) and an overlook on the Two Rivers Trail (6.2 mi/10 km).